 This clinical advice from the CMO's office was published on Friday 3 April and provides a protocol and templates for the approach, assessment, care and treatment of people with or suspected to have Covid-19.
-The Commission has written to the CMO's office about aspects of the guidance that we suggest should be highlighted prominently.
-In summary, we are seeking to elevate the limitation around the use of Clinical Frailty Scale for people with disabilities from the main text into the key recommendations to ensure that this is easily visible to clinicians and other stakeholders.
-We are also suggesting that the reference to whether a person can undertake Activities of Daily Living in the consideration of care escalation pathway is similarly accompanied with a note on the limitations of this for some groups.
+The Commission wrote to the CMO's office about aspects of the guidance that we suggested should be highlighted more prominently, relating to the limitation around the use of Clinical Frailty Scale for people with disabilities.
+We also suggested that the reference to whether a person can undertake Activities of Daily Living in the consideration of care escalation pathway is similarly accompanied with a note on the limitations of this for some groups.